Let’s find out whether guinea pigs eat hamster food.

 - A cage with wired mesh bottom – wire mesh floors can cause serious injury to a guinea pig’s tiny feet so the cage must have a solid bottom

-- An aquarium – this is not the best habitat as they are difficult to clean, retain heat, and have a poor air circulation
+- An aquarium is not the best habitat as they are difficult to clean, retain heat, and has a poor air circulation

-- A dedicated room – in spacious houses, you can build an exclusive habitat for your guinea pigs
+- A dedicated room in spacious houses is the best, as you can build an exclusive habitat for your guinea pigs

-As timid creatures, they spend most of the time in the space designed for them.
+As timid creatures, they spend most of their time in the space designed for them.

 Inside the Artificial Habitat